hashicorp/hcp-terraform-operator/CONTRIBUTING.md

 1. Address any feedback or suggestions provided by reviewers.

-1. Once the pull request is approved, it will be merged into the main project repository.
+1. Once the pull request is approved, it will be merged into the main branch of the project repository.